JohnReid/SIMLR/README.md

 To run the large scale analysis, it is necessary to install 4 more packages, namely *Rcpp* package (see https://cran.r-project.org/web/packages/Rcpp/index.html), *pracma* package (see https://cran.r-project.org/web/packages/pracma/index.html), *RcppAnnoy* package (see https://cran.rstudio.com/web/packages/RcppAnnoy/index.html) and *RSpectra* package (see https://cran.r-project.org/web/packages/RSpectra/index.html).

-Furthermore, to run the examples, we require the *igraph* package (see http://igraph.org/r/) to compute the normalized mutual informetion metric and the *grDevices* package (see https://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/00Index.html) to color the plots.
+Furthermore, to run the examples, we require the *igraph* package (see http://igraph.org/r/) to compute the normalized mutual information metric and the *grDevices* package (see https://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/00Index.html) to color the plots.

 All these packages, can be installed with the R built-in *install.packages* function.